elastisys/scale.cloudpool/README.md

 executable jar file that starts an HTTP(S) server that publishes the cloud pool [REST API](http://cloudpoolrestapi.readthedocs.org/en/latest/api.html).

-To start a server, simply execute the jar file:
+To start a server, simply execute the jar file (in the `target` directory of the cloudpool implementation's module):

   `java -jar <artifact>.jar ...`